Obituary of Kathleen Schrempf Kane

 In lieu of flowers, a memorial gift in Kathleen's memory can be made to St. Thomas School, 42 Adams Pl, Delmar, NY 12054; or Dana-Farber Cancer Institute, PO Box 849168, Boston, MA 02284.

-To send flowers to the family of Kathleen Kane, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Kathleen Kane, please visit Tribute Store